Couva: Demography

-Formerly a predominantly Indian locality, Couva became increasingly populated by Afro-Trinidadians, primarily from urban areas that had reached a saturation point in terms of job opportunities, as well as dilapidated rural areas.
-Though Indo-Trinidadians remain dominant numerically, the presence of the Afro-Trinidadians changed the character of Couva.
-Afro-Trinidadian neighbourhoods center on National Housing Authority housing projects, which were inaugurated by the government, and funded by oil revenues, to accommodate this new influx in population.

-To its credit, the culture of the community is more or less a sample of the national culture.
-Religious practices and rituals are mainly along the lines of the Christian (Roman Catholic, Anglican, Presbyterian, Pentecostal/Evangelist, Seventh-day Adventist, Baptist), Hindu, and Muslim faiths.
-The Seventh-day Adventist Church in Trinidad and Tobago had its genesis in the spot formerly occupied by the Heart and Hand Friendly Society Hall, and the church has had a continuous presence since November 1895.
+In 2000, Couva had 36,659 inhabitants.

 Education

-The University of Trinidad and Tobago (UTT) Point Lisas campus is located on Esperanza Road, Brechin Castle, Couva, about 35 km from the University of the West Indies (UWI) campus at Saint Augustine.
+The University of Trinidad and Tobago (UTT) Point Lisas campus is located on Esperanza Road.
 With its genesis in the Trinidad and Tobago Institute of Technology (TTIT), UTT initially focused on programmes in engineering and technology.

-The construction of the first phase of the UTT aviation campus at Camden Base, Couva, began in 2014.
-The entire project comprises three phases, and the first phase was completed in 2015.
-Phase one includes construction of classrooms as flight-device training facilities, ancillary facilities, outfitting, and consultancy services.
+UTT also operates an aviation campus at Camden Base A first construction phase was completed in 2015 which includes classrooms, flight-device training facilities, ancillary facilities, outfitting, and consultancy services.

 Holy Faith Convent Couva, located on the Couva Main Road in Exchange Lots, was the first secondary school in the central rural area.
 Established in 1951, it remained small until the introduction of free education in the 1960s.
 However, the warm, loving family atmosphere of the small school was well grounded to adapt, not only to over 700 pupils, but also to a multidenominational student body today.

 The Couva East Secondary School (formerly known as Couva Government Secondary School) was built in 1963 and is directly opposite the Couva Magistrates Courthouse on Church Street.
 The school rose to prominence during the 1970s and 1980s, and since then has earned several national scholarships, and most scholarships gained by a government-run secondary school, which is also among the best of the government secondary schools in the country.
 Today, the school remains prestigious within the Couva area.
 The Couva West Secondary School (the former Couva Junior Secondary School established in 1972) is located on Balisier Street, Couva.